 The precise detection levels listed in Table 6-1 are difficult to estimate, particularly for older systems.
-Current PGDP commercial thermoluminescent dosimeter (TLD) system MDLs are identified in ORNL documentation (Martin Marietta 1994) based on a DOELAP laboratory testing protocol (DOE 1986).
-During earlier years, MDLs were subject to additional uncertainty because factors involving radiation field and film type, as well as processing, developing, and reading system, cannot now be tested (Thornton, Davis, and Gupton 1961).
-Estimates of the film dosimeter MDLs listed in Table 6-1 were based on information from NIOSH (1993), NRC (1989), Wilson et al. (1990), and site personnel.
+Current PGDP commercial thermoluminescent dosimeter (TLD) system MDLs are identified in ORNL documentation (Martin Marietta 1994) based on a DOELAP-accredited laboratory testing protocol (DOE 1986).
+During earlier years, MDLs were subject to additional uncertainty because factors involving radiation field and film type, as well as processing, developing, and reading systems, cannot now be tested (Thornton, Davis, and Gupton 1961).
+The estimates of the film dosimeter MDLs in Table 6-1 were based on information from NIOSH (1993), NRC (1989), Wilson et al. (1990), and site personnel.
 Examination of older records, where available, indicated that the Hp(0.07) MDL values were about 3 times those for Hp(10) for film.
 The current TLD MDLs were obtained from ORNL (Martin Marietta 1994).

-Parameters concerning PGDP administrative practices significant to dose reconstruction involve policies to:
+Parameters of the PGDP administrative practices significant to dose reconstruction involve policies:

-- Assign dosimeters to workers
+- To assign dosimeters to workers

-- Exchange dosimeters
+- To exchange dosimeters

-- Record notional dose (i.e., some identified value for lower dosed workers, often based on a small fraction of the regulatory limit)
+- To record notional dose (i.e., some identified value for lower dosed workers, often based on a small fraction of the regulatory limit)

-- Estimate dose for missing or damaged dosimeters
+- To estimate dose for missing or damaged dosimeters

-- Replace destroyed or missing records
+- To replace destroyed or missing records

-- Evaluate and record dose for incidents
+- To evaluate and record dose for incidents

-- Obtain and record occupational dose to workers for other employer exposure
+- To obtain and record occupational dose to workers for other employer exposure

 PGDP policies appear to have been in place for all these parameters.
-From Plant startup until July 1960, PGDP issued dosimeters to a limited number of individuals (PACE and University of Utah 2000).
+From startup until July 1960, PGDP issued dosimeters to a limited number of individuals (PACE and University of Utah 2000).
 This population of monitored individuals represents those with the highest exposure potential.
 After July 1960, PGDP routine practices required the assignment of dosimeters to all workers who entered a controlled radiation area (BJC 2000).
 Dosimeters were exchanged on a routine schedule.
 For workers in some areas the frequency was monthly, but for the general population it was quarterly.
 All dosimeters were processed, and measured results were recorded and used to estimate dose.